 Located at Beatitude House, 102 N. Main Street

-Funding was made possible by the Municipal Art Allocation from the Art Council of Fayetteville.
+Funded by the Municipal Arts Allocation from the Arts Council of Fayetteville | Cumberland County.

 Muralist: Max Dowdle